bricek2/Predicting-Housing-Market-Sales-Price/README.md

 # Predicting Housing Market Sales Price
+### Ames Iowa: Alternative to the Boston Housing Data Set

 ## Problem Statement
 Develop a multilinear regression that helps home owners and contractors determine what features add value to homes in Ames, Iowa.
 The goal is to have a general model that can be easily interpreted and then generate a more sophisticated model to improve performance.